havron/hogsmeade/content/trivia.md

 <li>
 <i class="fa-li fa fa-hand-o-right"></i>
-From infancy to present, I have maintained an entirely vegetarian diet.
+From infancy to present, I have been privileged to be able to maintain an entirely vegetarian diet.
 Why is that?</li>

 <li>